jasiek/microscope/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+MIT

+## Other

+Some icons by Yusuke Kamiyamane (http://p.yusukekamiyamane.com/).
+All rights reserved.
+Licensed under a Creative Commons Attribution 3.0 License. (http://creativecommons.org/licenses/by/3.0/).